Sexual and Reproductive Health

 Candidates must be registered nurses or midwives on either parts 1 or 2 of the NMC professional register with two years’ post-registration experience.

-Students will complete 50 hours clinical practice.
+Students will undertake fifty hours clinical practice which must be completed by December.
 Clinical placements will be allocated to the student by the health board.